Theodore Gray: Education

 Theodore Gray was educated at the University of Illinois Laboratory High School.
 He would later graduate with a B.S. in chemistry from University of Illinois at Urbana–Champaign in 1986.

 Career

 In 1987, Gray left a PhD program in theoretical chemistry at the University of California at Berkeley to work with Stephen Wolfram.
 In that same year, he co-founded Wolfram Research.
-His initial work for the company involved creating the user interface for Mathematica.
+His initial work for the company involved creating the influential notebook user interface for Mathematica.
 Gray would eventually leave Wolfram Research to become a writer and publisher full-time.

 After amassing thousands of samples of elements, he assembled them into a four-legged physical table representing the periodic table.
 The finished table was awarded the 2011 ACS Grady Stack Award for Interpreting Chemistry for the Public, as well as the 2002 Ig Nobel Award for Chemistry.
 Gray's love of the periodic table would lead him to team up with photographer Nick Mann in creating The Elements: A Visual Exploration of Every Known Atom in the Universe and Elements Vault.